louisfb01/start-machine-learning/README.md

     * [Towards Data Science](https://towardsdatascience.com/) - "Sharing concepts, ideas, and codes"
     * [Towards AI](https://medium.com/towards-artificial-intelligence) - "The Best of Tech, Science, and Engineering."
     * [OneZero](https://onezero.medium.com/) - "The undercurrents of the future.
 A Medium publication about tech and science."
-    * [What's AI](https://medium.com/@whats_ai) - "I Vulgarize Artificial Intelligence terms and news for non-experts.
-My goal is to demystify the AI “Black box” for everyone and sensitize people about the risks."
+    * [What's AI](https://medium.com/@whats_ai) - "Hi, I am Louis (loo·ee, French pronunciation), from Montreal, Canada, also known as "What's AI".
+I try to share and explain artificial intelligence terms and news the best way I can for everyone.
+My goal is to demystify the AI “black box” for everyone and sensitize people about the risks of using it."